GoogleCloudPlatform/community/tutorials/kubernetes-ml-ops.md

 A common pattern for deploying machine learning (ML) models (such as models trained using the SciKit Learn or Keras packages for Python) into production environments is to expose these models as RESTful API microservices, hosted from within Docker containers.
-These microservices can then deployed to a cloud environment for handling everything required for maintaining continuous availability.
+These microservices can then be deployed to a cloud environment for handling everything required for maintaining continuous availability.

 Kubernetes is a container orchestration platform that provides a mechanism for defining entire microservice-based